azure-aws-cloud/PLMMicroServices/README.md

 # WSL2 on Windows configuration settings
 ## Run the ifconfig command to get the ip address for the bridge network adpater

-Sample command output should be as below, please note the bridge IP 192.168.49.1, this IP is hosting the applications, databases, any other running on WSL2
+Sample command output should be as below, please note the bridge IP 192.168.49.1(host.minikube.internal), this IP is hosting the applications, databases, any other running on WSL2

 ## WSL2 expooses eth0 address to connect it from Windows OS like a database postgres running in WSL2 and use the eth0 address and port 5432 to connect from Windows OS (PgAdmin4)
-❯ ifconfig
+ifconfig

-br-f8db590b89d5: flags=4099<UP,BROADCAST,MULTICAST>  mtu 1500
+br-f8db590b89d5: flags=4099<UP,BROADCAST,MULTICAST>  mtu 1500  (host.minikube.internal ip address is 192.168.49.1)

         inet 192.168.49.1  netmask 255.255.255.0  broadcast 192.168.49.255
         ether 02:42:71:ba:26:6d  txqueuelen 0  (Ethernet)
         RX packets 0  bytes 0 (0.0 B)